Clustered Federated Learning based on Nonconvex Pairwise Fusion

 \section{Conclusion}

-In this paper, we have proposed a novel clustered FL method called {FPFC} to address the problem of FL where devices are distributed and partitioned into clusters.
-Based on a nonconvex pairwise fusion penalty, {FPFC} can automatically determine the number and structure of clusters and the optimal model within each cluster.
-We have provided convergence guarantees of {FPFC} for nonconvex objectives and characterized the statistical convergence rate under a linear model.
-Also, we have developed a warmup strategy for regularization parameter tuning in FL settings.
-Experimental results have demonstrated the advantages of {FPFC} and are consistent with the analytical results.
-Future directions include incorporating state-of-the-art privacy-preserving techniques and analyzing the convergence results of {FPFC} with the warmup tuning strategy and {asyncFPFC} algorithm.
+In this paper, we introduced a novel clustered FL method called FPFC to address the challenges of FL where devices are distributed and partitioned into clusters.
+By employing a nonconvex pairwise fusion penalty, FPFC can identify the cluster structure and estimate the optimal models in each cluster.
+We have provided convergence guarantees for FPFC with nonconvex objectives and established the statistical convergence rate under a linear model.
+Additionally, we proposed a warmup strategy for regularization parameter tuning in FL settings.
+Experimental results have demonstrated the advantages of FPFC, including its superior performance in terms of prediction accuracy, clustering capability, robustness to attacks, generalization ability, and communication efficiency.
+However, it is worth noting that FPFC has a key limitation in terms of its slow convergence rate due to the utilization of the ADMM scheme in FL.
+Future directions involve integrating state-of-the-art privacy-preserving methods and analyzing the convergence results of FPFC with the warmup tuning strategy and asyncFPFC algorithm.